Sheisgoodness/MealPalV2/README.md

 - Babatunde Maryam [Joyfuol](https://github.com/Joyfuol/MealPalV2.git)

-  # Overview

-  The app is designed to incentivize user engagement through gamification features such as referral links, point awards, and meal plan points.

   # Team Contributions

   - Profile : [Joyfuol] Worked on the profile input section by changing the dummy text to a placeholder which allows users to input their details without having to delete any text.